LanderVM/Discord-MusicBot/README.md

    _(Optional)_ Check the `docker-compose.yml` and `docker/application.yml` files if you changed any optional settings in the `.env` file.

+---

 ### 🔧 Troubleshooting Common Issues

 - **Bot Not Appearing Online:** Check if the bot token is correct and if the bot has been invited to the server.
-- **Lavalink Not Starting:** Ensure Node.js 20 & Java 21 are installed and properly configured.
+- **Lavalink Not Starting:** Ensure Node.js 20 & Java 21 are installed.
 - **Commands Not Working:** Verify that slash commands were deployed successfully and that the bot has sufficient permissions.

 ### **Conclusion**